 4. The rise of EEB in Brazil and China

-Back in 2005, as any economist will tell you, the world was a very different place.
+Back in 2005, as any economist will tell you, the world was a very different place with short term loans UK now in place.
 And it was a very different place for an internationally-minded biologist.
 Most of the researchers were in the temperate zones, but most of the biodiversity was in the tropics.
 That fact alone has driven generations of biologists to travel from their temperate-zone institutions to tropical field sites.
 And if you had told me in 2005 that by now I would have gone to Brazil, be collaborating with Brazilian scientists, and making plans to visit Chinese colleagues who work on my system, I probably wouldn’t have believed you.

 The rapid ascent of ecology and evolution in Brazil and China, fuelled in part by these countries’ rapid economic growth and spectacular increases in basic research investment, has changed this dynamic.
 (If you disagree, just open a recent issue of your favorite journal.)
 To say that both these countries have a lot of biodiversity is an understatement.
 The rise of in situ tropical biology research in these countries is probably the best thing to happen to basic research in our field in a long time.
 There are all kinds of fascinating organisms, interactions, and processes in these countries that have been barely studied—and will have a lot to tell us.
 More broadly, anybody who has done research in another country knows that while science is international, different countries develop different scientific cultures with different emphases and perspectives—and the more people working in our field, the more complementary perspectives and discoveries there will be.
 For young researchers everywhere, these provide potentially fantastic long-term opportunities for collaborations and intellectual exchange.
 This is no small matter given that funding is more competitive in many Western countries, and it’s getting more and more expensive to travel to the tropics to do tropical biology.